Gastroparesis Worsens Acid Reflux

-- If you or your child is diagnosed with gastroparesis, it is important to keep up with your acid reflux medications unless directed otherwise by your physician.
+If you or your child is diagnosed with gastroparesis, it is important to keep up with your acid reflux medications unless directed otherwise by your physician.

 DO NOT stop taking these medications without your doctor's permission but DO ask your physician if they could be making your condition worse and what steps to take.

 Sometimes your pre-existing conditions need to be monitored more closely or their treatments adjusted to deal with the gastroparesis.

 Smoothies made with low-fat yogurt can be good because they are easily digested and contain probiotics than can help the GI tract.

-- Moderate exercise, like a short walk, can help the digestive tract move food along.
+Moderate exercise, like a short walk, can help the digestive tract move food along.